lydiadwyer/sheparddb/docs/use cases/Countries - Add.md

 	c.
 I fill in -1 (type mismatch)
     d.
 I fill in "aaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaz" (overflow)
     e.
 I fill in "a" (underflow)
     f.
-I fill in "This    is a multispace test" (whitespace)
+I fill in "This    is a multispace test" (excess internal whitespace)
     g.
 I fill in "a!@#$%^&*()-=☺" (weird chars)
     h.
 I fill in "<script>alert("hello!")</script>" (XSS)
     i.
 I fill in " onhover="alert('hello!')" " (XSS inline)